Otisimi/Otisimi/README.md

 -📚: At the moment, I'm studying Computer Science at UCS

--💻: C, Java and PL/SQL.
-Little bit of JS and Python
+-💻: Java and PL/SQL.
+Little bit of JS, Python and React

 -Thanks for visting.
 -Enjoy it!! o/